Hypercubed/BoostArray/README.md

 # Methods

-A boosted array (by any of first two methods above) is still a plain ordinary JavaScript Array.
+A boosted array (by any of first two methods above) is still an ordinary JavaScript Array.
 Therefore it contains all the standard [Array.prototype methods](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype).

-In addition a boosted array contains the following methods:
+In addition a boosted array contains the following additional methods (notice the dollar sign for boosted methods):

 ## BoostArray.$forEach(callback)
 Calls the callback function for each element in the array in ascending order.